SUYASH-a17/Spark-SQL/README.md

 ## Spark_df_meth_1 file
-In Spark DF method1 explains the dataframe methods in SparkSQL Loading and working on csv & json files and
+In Spark DF method1 explains the dataframe methods in SparkSQL Loading and working on csv & json files and many other sql operations

 ## SparkSQL2 file
 Here we continue with our SparkSQL methods on dataframes